naoshibaikyu/superbuddn/test.md

 Riff: *[flicks the light switch]* Warp Man... what are you doing...?

-Warpman: Hey!
+Warpman Angry: Hey!
 I'm trying to have an evil moment here!

 %Warp Man quickly stomps over to the light switch and turns it off, then continues his maniacal laughter.